Vinceserr/CSC325-Team6/Software Requirements Specification.md

 1.1	Purpose

 	The purpose of this document is to present a detailed description of the Personal Studying Scheduling Application.
-	It will explain the purpose and features of the software, the interfaces of the software, what the software will do and the constraints under which it must operate.
+	It will explain the purpose and features of the software, the interfaces of the software, what the software will do, and the constraints under which it must operate.
 This document is intended for users of the software and also potential developers.

 1.2	Document Conventions